lollipop-69/basic-python-bot/README.md

-# install nextcord.py in terminal using pip install nextcord.py
+# Create a Discord Bot using the library Nextcord on Python